Gaurav-Wankhede/AegisIDE/core/constitution/article-X.md

 ### Comprehensive MCP Integration Framework (9 Servers - 2025)

+The mandatory auto-activation triggers for these MCPs are defined in `global_rules.md`.

 **Real-Time Research & Documentation Cluster**:
 - **@mcp:context7**: Official documentation lookup (auto-activation on ANY error)
 - **@mcp:fetch**: Web content retrieval with intelligent caching